 The bill S. 406 aims to enhance the enforcement of laws regarding the passing of school buses in South Carolina.
 It introduces a new section, 56-5-2790, which holds vehicle owners or operators liable to the Department of Education for violations of the existing law concerning school bus safety.
 The bill establishes a civil penalty structure for violations, with fines increasing for subsequent offenses, and outlines a process for notifying vehicle owners of penalties.
-Additionally, it allows for the suspension of vehicle registration for those who fail to pay penalties related to passing a school bus, as well as for outstanding judgments related to such violations.
+Additionally, it allows for the suspension of vehicle registration for those who fail to pay penalties related to passing a school bus, as well as for outstanding judgments related to toll violations.

 Statutes affected: